-Long-lived assets consist of property and equipment.
-The Company records property and equipment at cost, and records other intangible assets based on their fair values at the date of acquisition.
-Depreciation on property and equipment is calculated using the straight-line method over the estimated useful life of five years for laboratory equipment and three to five years for furniture and office equipment.
+Long-lived assets consist of property, equipment and lease right-of-use assets.
+The Company records property and equipment at cost.
+Depreciation on property and equipment is calculated using the straight-line method over the estimated useful life of the asset.
 Depreciation of leasehold improvements is computed based on the shorter of the life of the asset or the term of the lease.
+The estimated useful lives of the major classes of property and equipment are as follows: